Glendale Child Custody & Visitation ATTORNEY

 What is Co-Parenting?

 A co-parenting relationship is that which parents share with one another after divorce.
 Although parents were not able to get along as a couple, they are often able to still maintain a strong co-parenting relationship that supports their mutual children.
-A supportive co-parenting relationship holds the following attributes:
+The following are key attributes of supportive co-parenting:

-- Handling conflict resolution related to the children appropriately
+• Handling conflict resolution related to the children in a constructive and respectful way.

-- Supporting one another in the parenting process
+• Supporting one another in the parenting process so your child feels secure and loved by both parents.

 Benefits of Co-Parenting to Your Children

-- Mental and emotional health - A solid arrangement can help them avoid issues such as depression and anxiety.
+• Mental and emotional health – A solid arrangement can help children avoid issues such as depression and anxiety.

-- Strong understanding of problem solving - When children see their parents handling conflict, they will learn to peacefully resolve problems that they face.
+• Strong problem-solving skills – When children see their parents handling conflict constructively, they learn to resolve their own problems peacefully.

 Developing a Strong Co-Parenting Relationship